 3. Be More Of A Listener

-I have had incidences where I jumped right a conversation only to discover that I was wrong and that if I had ”listened to understand”, I would likely have taken another perspective.
+I have had incidences where I jumped right into a conversation only to discover that I was wrong and that if I had ”listened to understand”, I would likely have taken another perspective.

 To be more assertive, you must be more of a listener.
 Listen and understand what the other party is trying to say before making your conclusions and contributions.
 That way, when you do, you earn respect.